eli-kirschbaum/web-sprint-challenge-applied-javascript/README.md

 ## Project Set Up

-- [ ] Fork and clone the repo.
+- [x ] Fork and clone the repo.
 Delete your old fork from Github first if you are repeating this Unit.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
+- [x ] Open the assignment in Canvas and click on the "Set up git" option.
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
+- [x ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Check to see that Codegrade has accepted your git submission.
+- [x ] Check to see that Codegrade has accepted your git submission.

 ## Project Instructions